 SAN DIEGO, California - Paddling through the waves on your paddle board can be a difficult task if not done properly.
-Luckily, two-time International Surfing Association (ISA) World Stand Up Paddleboard Surf Champion and Starboard SUP surfer, Sean Poynter, gives us tips on how to successfully paddle through whitewater.
+Luckily, former International Surfing Association (ISA) World Stand Up Paddleboard Surf Champion Sean Poynter, gives us tips on how to successfully paddle through whitewater.
 Read his tips below.

 Tips For Paddling Through Small Whitewater